TheLocehiliosan/yadm/README.md

 # yadm - Yet Another Dotfiles Manager
-_A house that does not have one warm, comfy chair in it is soulless._ --May Sarton
+_A house that does not have one warm, comfy chair in it is soulless._—May Sarton

 When you live in a command line, configurations are a deeply personal thing.
 They are often crafted over years of experience, battles lost, lessons learned, advice followed, and ingenuity rewarded.
 When you are away from your own configurations, you are an orphaned refugee in unfamiliar and hostile surroundings.
 You feel clumsy and out of sorts.
 You are filled with a sense of longing to be back in a place you know.
 A place you built.
 A place where all the short-cuts have been worn bare by your own travels.
 A place you proudly call... `$HOME`.

 ## Introduction
-_Home is an invention on which no one has yet improved._ --Ann Douglas
+_Home is an invention on which no one has yet improved._—Ann Douglas

-As so many others, I started out with a repository and a few scripts to symbolically link them around my home directory.
+As so many others, I started out with a repository of dotfiles and a few scripts to symbolically link them around my home directory.
 This quickly became inadequate and I looked for solutions elsewhere.
 I've used two excellent tools; [homeschick](https://github.com/andsens/homeshick), and [vcsh](https://github.com/RichiH/vcsh).
 These tools are great, and you should check them out to understand their strengths.
 However, I didn't find all of the features I personally wished for in a single tool. **yadm** was written with the following goals:

   - Use a single repository
   - Few dependencies